Skip to Content

 • Pour sauce over mixture and stir until well coated.

-• Melt remaining 2 tbsp butter.
+• Melt remaining 2 tbsp of unsalted butter.

 • Combine with panko, ⅓ cup parmesan and parsley, until mixture is well coated with the butter.